brython-dev/brython/www/doc/en/webcomponent.md

 webcomponent.define("bold-italic", BoldItalic)
 ```

-To handle changes to some attributes, add methods `observedAttributes()` and
+To handle changes to some attributes, add list `observedAttributes` and method
 `attributeChangedCallback()` as in the example below (note that this time, a
 new custom element is created with the function `maketag` in module
 [html](html.html) and dynamically added to the document):